solana-labs/solana/docs/src/integrations/exchange.md

-The easiest way to track all the deposit accounts for your exchange is to poll for each confirmed block and inspect for addresses of interest, using the JSON-RPC service of the Solana api node.
+The easiest way to track all the deposit accounts for your exchange is to poll for each confirmed block and inspect for addresses of interest, using the JSON-RPC service of your Solana api node.

 1. To identify which blocks are available, send a [`getConfirmedBlocks` request](../apps/jsonrpc-api.md#getconfirmedblocks), passing the last block you have already processed as the start-slot parameter: